 I needed to take a breather and just get out of town.
 There’s something about Atlanta in the summertime with the city’s haze, mugginess, and omnipresent traffic even if the schools are out, and it’s enough to make a girl downright claustrophobic.
 I decided to hit the road in honor of my 20-to-infinity birthday (I’ve stopped counting from here on out).
 Here’s the story of my Pretty Southern road trip.
+To enjoy long road trips like this without being annoyed with the sun, products like a car shade can be installed.
+And before getting on any road trips, make sure to prepare your vehicle for a long ride by getting necessary auto maintenance and auto glass repair services.

 I drove a little over 1,100 miles across the South through Georgia, the Carolinas, and southern Virginia.
 For those of y’all unfamiliar with the route, picture it like this: from Atlanta, hit I-85 North where Georgia’s hills give way to the wide waters of Lake Hartwell and Lake Keowee as you cross into South Carolina.
 For the next three hours you drive through barren valleys of I-85 dotted with peach farms, pecan trees, and the occasional outlet mall as you head on to Charlotte.
 After hitting the Queen City, you climb alongside the Appalachian mountains with exits pointing to some of the South’s most prestigious universities: The University of North Carolina – Chapel Hill, Elon University, and yeah that Duke school (sorry Dukies but my father grew up in Chapel Hill – Go Heels!)
 Just past Raleigh, you start to see towns with names like “Norlina” announcing the border with Virginia.
 As you get closer to the border, the foothills become lake country and farmland filled with green crops.
+If you plan to go on a road trip with the family and you still need a vehicle, you should check out my site.

 This part of the journey was a bit of a homecoming for me.
 I was born in Virginia.
 The first 10 years of my life were spent here, and yet I hadn’t been to the great VA in at least five years – back when I was still Lauren Morgan.
 Roughly 90% of my kin lives in this neck of the woods.